Management Plan of Wakatobi National Park Leads to Increased Stakeholder Engagement Through Monitoring Efforts

-- WNP Rangers and Wakatobi Marine & Fisheries Agency record the details of resource users in the park over several days of surveys each month.
+- WNP Rangers record the details of resource users in the park over several days of surveys annually.

-- During the full moon in peak spawning seasons, Wakatobi National Park Authority staff record the number and species of fish at Fish Spawning Aggregation sites and to survey turtle nesting beaches and record the species, size, and number of nesting turtles.
+- Regular monitoring by Wakatobi National Park Authority staff to record the number and species of fish at Fish Spawning Aggregation sites and to survey turtle nesting beaches and record the species, size, and number of nesting turtles.

 - Every 1-2 years, WNP rangers collect data on the condition of fish populations and coral reefs throughout the park.